island-is/handbook/continuous-integration.md

     - Needs expertise in Dockerfile and Docker in general
 - We only build the code affected by the change but re-tag all unchanged code artefacts
   - Benefits
     - Be able to release a consistent version of all necessary services.
-All Docker images for all services in the monorepo should have the same Docker image tag available for a commit hash
+The Docker images for all services in the monorepo should have the same Docker image tag available for a commit hash
     - Supports the monorepo benefits and ideology
   - Drawbacks
     - Can be tricky, especially for artefacts that are not Docker images(currently we do not plan to have those)